findfiles

 -

-Except when -S/--sort-by-time is used,
+Except when using -S/--sort-by-time or -N/--sort-by-name,

 the output of findfiles is time focused - time of last access and/or last modification.